henrik/remit/README.md

 ## Idea dump

 * exception logger
-* Use AngularJS for the front-end!
-Whee!
-* Store away both commits and comments via webhooks.
-  * Store the raw data in one field so we can easily migrate data later.
-* Three tabs: commits/comments/prefs
 * Configure an email for your gravatar
 * Configure a committer name substring to determine "your" commits (considering pair commits) - possibly default to using the email?
 * Get websockets solid (in dev, test and prod).
 Maybe use an external service like Pusher?